 You will need to video record your presentation for assessment and moderation purposes.

-The suggested length for your presentation is about two to three minutes.
+The suggested length for your presentation is about 2-3 minutes.
 However, quality is more important than quantity.

 You will be assessed on how effectively you communicate a critical response to the cultural practice/trend.